 \section{The $\aleph_0$-categoricity of a structure}

-We begin by translating a number of results in \cite{Quinncat} to the general setting of (first order) structures.
+We begin by translating a number of results in \cite{Quinncat} to the general setting of (first-order) structures.
 Their proofs easily generalize, and as such we shall omit them, referencing only the corresonding result in \cite{Quinncat}.

-A (first order) structure is a set $M$ together with a collection of constants $\mathfrak{C}$, finitary relations $\mathfrak{R}$, and finitary functions $\mathfrak{F}$ defined on $M$.
+A (first-order) structure is a set $M$ together with a collection of constants $\mathfrak{C}$, finitary relations $\mathfrak{R}$, and finitary functions $\mathfrak{F}$ defined on $M$.
 We denote the structure as $(M;\mathfrak{R},\mathfrak{F},\mathfrak{C})$, or simply $M$ where no confusion may arise.
-Each constant element is associated with a constant symbol, each $n$-ary relation of $M$ is associated with an $n$-ary relational symbol, and each $n$-ary function is associated with an $n$-ary function symbol.
+Each constant element is associated with a constant symbol, each $n$-ary relation is associated with an $n$-ary relational symbol, and each $n$-ary function is associated with an $n$-ary function symbol.
 The collection $L$ of these symbols is called the \textit{signature of $M$}.
 We follow the usual convention of not distinguishing between the constants/relations/functions of $M$, and their corresponding abstract symbols in $L$.

 Our main example is that of a semigroup $(S,\cdot)$, where $S$ is a set together with a single (associative) binary operation $\cdot\,$, and so the associated signature consists of a single binary function symbol.